FearlessNite345/FS25_Liquid_Lime/README.md

 ![fsScreen_2024_11_20_19_27_44](https://github.com/user-attachments/assets/369f874b-1533-4049-bd0c-478e5be199d1)

 ## Official ModHub

-I'm actively working to get this mod published on ModHub.
+**Update:** The mod is now live on the official ModHub!
+You can find it here: [Official ModHub Link](https://www.farming-simulator.com/mod.php?mod_id=304579).

-**Important Note:** The ModHub version will reset to 1.0.0.0 upon release, so don't worry if you see this version number there—it’s intentional.
+**Important Note:** The ModHub version has reset to `1.0.0.0` upon release, which is intentional.

-I'm doing everything I can to meet ModHub’s requirements.
-They’ve provided feedback with some issues, and I’m diligently testing and fixing them to ensure the mod meets their standards.

-Please be patient as I work through this process.
-Additionally, I won’t release another official update until the mod is live on ModHub.

-Thank you for your understanding and support!
+Thank you for your patience and support during the submission process.
+I’ve worked hard to meet ModHub's standards, and I’m thrilled to share the finalized version with you.

+Stay tuned for future updates and fixes as needed!
+Please check the future plans outlined below.

 ## **Features**
 - **Liquid Lime Fill Type**: